Exponential periods and o-minimality: Triangulations

+commutes.
 Clearly, $h$ is a homeomorphism, as it is the composition of two homeomorphisms.
 We claim that it is also $C^1$ (but not necessarily a diffeomorphism).
 By \cref{lem:functions} it suffices to check that the compositions $g_j \circ h$ are $C^1$.
-Since
+We have the equalities

 and the latter is a composition of $C^1$ maps.
 So $h$ is a $C^1$-triangulation of $X$.
 It is compatible with each $A_j$.
 We are done. \end{proof}

 The existence of these triangulation is used to relate cohomological exponential periods to naive exponential periods.
 In the curve case this happens in Step~3 of the proof of Proposition~\ref{curve-log-sub-nv}.
 In the general case it is the input for Proposition~\ref{prop:rd_simplicial}.